emipa606/FlickableStorage/README.md

 ## Examples

-Your prison cells have a storage unit for food, but when there is no prisoners you want to stop hauling food for it without changing storage filters or priorities.
+Your prison cells have a storage unit for food, but when there is no prisoners.
+You want to stop hauling food for it without changing storage filters or priorities.
 You turn the shelf to retrieve only when there are no prisoners.

 You want to have a stack of steel left at all times for emergency trap-building.
 You set one shelf to store only with highest priority.